 Anthospermum L. (Anthosperminae) is a genus of 39 species of large shrubs, shrublets, short-lived subshrubs or perennial herbs largely concentrated in Africa south of the Sahara and in Madagascar, with the highest concentration of taxa in southern Africa (Puff 1982, 1986).
-The genus Nenax Gaerth. is a small genus of 11 species confined to the south-western and Western Cape, with one species extending into Namibia (Nenax coronata Puff.) and another species widely distributed from the central-western Cape to the Free State and west of Lesotho (Nenax microphylla Sond.)
+The genus Nenax Gaerth. is a small genus of 11 species confined to the south-western and Western Cape, with one species extending into

+Namibia (Nenax coronata Puff.) and another species widely distributed from the central-western Cape to the Free State and west of Lesotho (Nenax microphylla Sond.)
 (Puff 1986).
 The last comprehensive revision of these genera, which included nomenclature and revised taxonomic concepts, was conducted by Puff (1986).
 The two genera Anthospermum and Nenax are closely allied and the distinction between them is often unclear, with many of the characters overlapping and different species being confused with one another (Puff 1982, 1986; Thureborn et al. 2019).
+Currently the two genera are distinguished from each other through combination of characters, woody shrub, needle-like leaves, few-flowered inflorescence and dioecy are considered unique to Nenax.
+While Anthospermum have variable growth form, leaves large and broad to small and ericoid, inflorescence mostly congested and fruits always dehiscing into two merricarps (Puff 1986).

 Thureborn et al.'s (2019) study included only half of the total number of the species within the two genera to determine their infrageneric relationships.
-In both the analyses of Bremer and Eriksson (2009) and Thureborn et al. (2019) there was poor sampling and it was found that neither Nenax nor Anthospermum was monophyletic, and that Nenax accessions were recovered within Anthospermum.
+In both the analyses of Bremer and Eriksson (2009) and Thureborn et al. (2019) there was poor taxon sampling and it was found that neither Nenax nor Anthospermum was monophyletic, and that Nenax accessions were recovered within Anthospermum.